MicrosoftDocs/architecture-center/docs/example-scenario/data/data-analysis-regulated-industries-content.md

 In recent years, the demand for business users to be able to consume, transform, model, and visualize large amounts of complex data from multiple heterogenous sources has increased dramatically.
 To meet this demand in a cost effective, scalable way, many large companies have benefitted from moving to cloud-based data platforms.
 This move allows companies to take advantage of the economy of scale the cloud provides to achieve lower total cost of ownership and faster time to value from data.
 Regulated industries are no exception to this.
 These companies need to store and process vast amounts of highly sensitive data (for example, protected health information) every day.
-However, because of the sensitive nature of this data, there are many regulations (like HIPAA) in place to constrain the methods for storing, transporting, and processing the data.
+However, because of the sensitive nature of this data, there are many regulations (like HIPAA) in place that constrain the methods for storing, transporting, and processing the data.
 As a result of this, regulated industries are hesitant to adopt cloud-based data platforms because of the large financial penalties for regulatory violations and the perceived loss of control that comes from moving to a cloud-based platform.

 The worldwide COVID-19 pandemic changed all of this as the on-premises data platforms of many regulated industries were largely unable to cope with the increased workload resulting from the pandemic.
 These companies are now embracing cloud-based data platforms, but they're typically doing so in two extreme ways.
 Either with highly complex and detailed security requirements or with limited knowledge of cloud security capabilities and practices.
 This makes rapid deployment of services and solutions challenging because many security options can be disabled, overlooked, or simply ignored, leaving these companies open to regulatory action (like financial penalties) if left unchecked.

 The Infrastructure Accelerator pattern is designed to resolve this issue by tackling data analysis workloads in regulated industries.
-This pattern is designed to help ensure the detailed security and privacy requirements of different regulated industries are met.
+This pattern is designed to help ensure that the detailed security and privacy requirements of different regulated industries are met.
 It uses configurable, template-based service-deployment automation.
-All build on Azure managed services to reduce management overhead.
+And it's all built on Azure managed services to reduce management overhead.
 Specifically, the pattern focuses on high-quality security standards, auditing, monitoring key protection, encryption capabilities, and tight integration with security perimeters (when applicable).
 You can consider this guidance an enterprise-ready, pluggable infrastructure building block for data analytics workloads.
 It incorporates Microsoft best practices for landing zones.

 In using this pattern, you can choose which data processing services (Azure Data Factory, Azure Databricks, Azure Synapse Analytics) you want to use.
 You'll know that the services will be deployed using Microsoft best practices for landing zones and any company-specific policy requirements.
 In short, we believe that all customers from regulated industries can benefit from this pattern and from infrastructure deployment accelerator tools.

 The goal of this pattern isn't to automatically implement a regulated solution.
-It's to give the infrastructure and security teams an easily configurable set of tools to implement a configurable, repeatable baseline for regulated enterprise systems.
+It's to give the infrastructure and security teams an easily configurable set of tools for implementing a repeatable baseline for regulated enterprise systems.
 That's because most regulations are written in a way that leaves a good deal of interpretation when it comes to building a system that meets them.

 For example, one of the components of a HIPAA-compliant system is that all data at rest and in motion needs to be encrypted.
 This is easy to interpret for data being transmitted or data on disk.
 But what about data that's sitting in memory as part of an in-memory database?
 It could be considered to be at rest if the database is a long-running database.
 But encrypting memory imparts significant overhead, so it's not feasible for many use cases.

 Because of these ambiguities, companies working with regulated data typically have a security team that develops company-specific policies for the use and implementation of systems that use regulated data.
 These policies are usually enforced via services that audit running services (for example, Azure Policy) and notify product owners of any violations they find.
-Finding and fixing these violations can be a time consuming process and can require the redeployment of a service.
+Finding and fixing these violations can be time consuming and can require the redeployment of a service.
 This is problematic when data/code development is already started, and can lead to longer development cycles.

 Some of the key benefits of this pattern are:

 - Speed of deployment and consistency among projects and environments (dev, test, staging, production).
-- Coverage of major data analysis use cases ETL/ELT and Power BI (ingestion, transformation, storage, data lake, SQL, Power BI).
+- Coverage of major data analysis use cases for ETL/ELT and Power BI (ingestion, transformation, storage, data lake, SQL).
 - Focus on automated support of enterprise-grade security standards.
 - Strong support for auditing, monitoring, and diagnostics data.
-- Constraint of network communication to network or security perimeters (when applicable).
+- Constraint of network communication to network or security perimeters when applicable.
 - Easy consumption of data sources from inside the perimeter, together with cloud-based data analysis.
 - Cloud-managed services with reduced management and operation overhead.
 - Seamless integration with cloud-native tools, like Power Platform.